 Drew retired a few years ago from his owning and managing companies in the seafood business.
 Bicycling is now his full time passion.
 In addition to leading two local bike nonprofits, he works part-time at Gregg’s Cycle in Lynnwood, and has his own complete bike shop in his Everett home.

 Steve joined the board at the beginning of 2017.
 He previously served as board treasurer and vice president.

 As a board member, Steve has kept our mission and the needs of people who rely on bikes for transportation at the forefront, while also emphasizing “No money, no mission.”
 He has reached out to and volunteered with the Everett Port Gardner Rotary which has supported Sharing Wheels with annual grants for several years.

 Steve is a retired airline pilot who continues to travel the world, now on his own schedule.
 For Steve, bicycling is his ‘Happy Place’, but he also recognizes many people cycle for basic transportation and he strongly supports our mission to serve low income people.
 Steve is married 42 years and has 2 grown children.

-Nate Deka, secretary
+Nate Deka, vice president